Alcohol Abuse & Dependence:

 There is help.

 Midshipmen can refer themselves to either the MDC or SARP at Naval Health Clinic Annapolis to receive a confidential screening which will determine if and the level of help they require.
 To access SARP at Naval Health Clinic Annapolis, simply call (X1347).
-To request a screening at the MDC click on the "First Time Counselor Appointments" on the left hand column of this page.
+To request a screening at the MDC click on the "First Time Counselor Appointments" on the main MDC page.

 A Snapshot of Annual High-Risk College Drinking Consequences